IshaanAdarsh/Postgres-extension-tutorial/Quick-Start/Prerequisite.md

 ## PL/pgSQL:
 PL/pgSQL is the default procedural language of PostgreSQL.
 It is similar to SQL and allows you to write stored procedures, functions, and triggers using SQL-like syntax.
- - Development Environment: PL/pgSQL is a procedural language built into PostgreSQL, so no additional development environment is required.
+ - Development Environment: No additional development environment is required.
 You can write PL/pgSQL functions directly in the PostgreSQL database using SQL client tools.

 ## SQL:
 PostgreSQL extensions can be created using pure SQL.
 SQL-based extensions are useful for defining data structures, views, and other database objects.